joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 | Yes | 1 | 1 | 1 | VS/VU mode external debug enabled |

 > 💡 The default value of mdbgsec.dbgprv/mdbgsec.dbgen is implementation specific.
 Resetting it to 0 (all privilege levels disabled for debug) and letting FW or ROM code enable debug is the most secured way.
 But it means debugability is lost until it is enabled and halt-after-reset is also useless.
 A good practice to solve this problem is to use a life-cycle fuse that controls the default value of mdbgsec.dbgprv and mdbgsec.dbgen via an input port to the hart.
 Developers can debug ROM code in development phase and disable it afterwards.
+Moreover, when the WG extension is adopted, another set of fuses can be implemented to disable debug according to WID.
+For example, if the fuse for WID n is burnt, the mdbgsec.dbgen is switched to fixed value 0x0 when WID is set to n.
+As another WID is assigned, the mdbgsec.dbgen will be switched back.

-> 💡 The M mode is responsible to manage its own debugablitlity since it is the most privileged mode.
-The S mode debugablity is granted by M mode.
-The secure monitor in M mode could enforce different policies for each S mode context during context switch, which constrains debug accesses within the debugable context.
+> 💡 The M mode is responsible to manage its own debugability since it is the most privileged mode.
+The S mode debugability is granted by M mode.
+The secure monitor in M mode could enforce different policies for each S mode context during context switch, which constrains debug accesses within the debuggable partition.

 ❓Is there a need to allow S/H mode to enable/disable external debug for less privilege levels?
 NV’s current preference is no (simplify spec, reduce attack surface)